-- Pull down the selection item and focus on Port Based then press Apply button to set the VLAN Operation Mode in Port Based mode. - Click Add button to add a new VLAN group.
+- Pull down the selection item and focus on Port Based then press Apply button to set the VLAN Operation Mode in Port Based mode. - Click Add button to add a new VLAN group (The maximum VLAN group is up to 64 VLAN groups).